Wilmer Flores Player Props: Giants vs. Dodgers

 Dodgers Pitching Rankings

-- The eight strikeouts per nine innings put together by the Dodgers pitching staff ranks 24th in MLB.
+- The pitching staff for the Dodgers has a collective 8.4 K/9, which ranks 19th in the league.

-- The Dodgers have the 15th-ranked team ERA across all MLB pitching staffs (4.55).
+- The Dodgers' 4.33 team ERA ranks 13th among all MLB pitching staffs.

-- The Dodgers allow the third-fewest home runs in baseball (six total, 0.6 per game).
+- Dodgers pitchers combine to give up nine home runs (0.8 per game), the sixth-fewest in the league.

-- Urias (2-0) takes the mound for the Dodgers to make his third start of the season.
+- Kershaw (1-1) starts for the Dodgers, his third of the season.

-- The left-hander last appeared on Wednesday against the Colorado Rockies, when he went six scoreless innings while giving up five hits.
+- His most recent time out came on Saturday against the Arizona Diamondbacks, when the left-hander tossed six innings, surrendering four earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.